iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Limitations of RMS-only sensors

-   Figure 24 illustrates the limitations of an RMS-only sensor for bearing fault detection.
+   Figure 24 illustrates the lack of sensitivity of an RMS-only sensor for bearing fault detection.
 Due to the in-band process noise, the fault's energy stays undetectable until the very last stages, when it rises above the total integrated noise floor.
 Relying only on time-domain data or simple RMS thresholds is thus insufficient for early fault warnings.

    <img
      src="{{ site.baseurl }}/assets/images/vibration-screen3131-rms.svg"